-At Dr Elizabeth Woodcock & Associates, we only employ psychologists who have completed a Masters or Doctorate Degree in Clinical Psychology.
-All of our Clinical Psychologists are registered psychologists with AHPRA (the national governing body).
+At MindBox Psychology, we only employ psychologists who have completed a Masters or Doctorate Degree in Clinical Psychology.
+All of our Clinical Psychologists are registered psychologists with AHPRA (the national governing body) and Medicare.
 Please click on the photos to read more information about each psychologist.
 Clinical Psychologists provide treatment for a wide range of conditions so not all conditions will be listed in every profile.
 If your particular condition is not listed in their profile please feel free to enquire about whether treatment is available for you.

 BPsych(Hons), MPsych(Clin), MACPA